 Reducing the risk of developing cardiovascular diseases

-People with CKD have an increased risk of developing CVDs, such as heart disease, stroke, and peripheral arterial disease.
+People with chronic kidney disease have an increased risk of developing CVDs, such as heart disease, stroke, and peripheral arterial disease.
 People with CKD are actually twenty times more likely to die from cardiovascular-related problems than from kidney failure.
 This is why reducing any other cardiovascular risk factors is so important.
 See the separate leaflet called Cardiovascular Disease (Atheroma).

 This typically includes: